seemueller-io/manifold-workflow-engine/README.md

 ## Overview

-`workflow-function-manifold` is a powerful library for creating dynamic, LLM-driven workflows that leverage a region-based execution model.
+`manifold-workflow-engine` is a powerful library for creating dynamic, LLM-driven workflows that leverage a region-based execution model.
 It enables seamless navigation between different execution regions based on natural language prompts and maintains consistent workflow state throughout the execution process.

 ### Key Features